david-martin/proposals/sync/ui.md

 ### Data Schema

-TODO: why a resolver per property (see screenshot)?
+*TODO*: why a resolver per property (see screenshot)?
 Should it not be one resolver per type?
-TODO: is the left side editor interactive (should i be able to add/delete nodes in there)?
+*TODO*: is the left side editor interactive (should i be able to add/delete nodes in there)?

 The link:https://redhat.invisionapp.com/share/4RLVQKKQ2VS#/screens/305421181[Schema Editor] will be used to define the types, mutations and subscriptions of the user's data structure.
 It will be split in two sections: